mikrono/tModLoaderWiki_kr_ko/Tile-Class-Documentation.md

 `-`: Unused.

 `SSS`: Where the slope type for this `Tile` is stored.
 Accessed from `tile.slope()` and `tile.slope(byte)`.
-0 is no slope, 2 is down-right slope, 3 is down-left slope, 4 is up-right slope and 5 is up-left slope.
+0 is no slope, 1 is down-left slope, 2 is down-right slope, 3 is up-left slope and 4 is up-right slope.

 `U`: If this `Tile` has an Actuator on it.
 Accessed from `tile.actuator()` and `tile.actuator(bool)`.